Coinsquare Review: Complete Beginners Guide

 Below the charts you have an overview of the orders that you currently have in the market (both open and closed).
 To the right of that you have the full order books as well as the order forms where you will be placing your order.

 In terms of the order types you can place, you can elect to take a "Market" or a "Limit" order.
 The latter is merely an order level that is chosen by you and placed on the books (getting you the maker fee).
 The Market order means that your order will be executed at the market rate and you will be charged the taker fee.

-Hence, if you are a day trader that needs the latest tools to trade effectively then I would suggest you use another platform such as Bitmex or Poloniex.
-Or, if you would prefer to place your trades on Coinsquare with the low fees then you can do your analysis on another charting package such as trading view.
+Hence, if you are a day trader that needs the latest tools to trade effectively then I would suggest you use another platform such as Bitmex.

-Despite the lack of trading functionality, the trading engine is quite effective.
+Despite the lack of order functionality, the trading engine is quite effective.
 We tested out some orders prior to completing this review and they went through smoothly.

 For those traders and cryptocurrency users who cannot be in front of their PCs the whole day, then the Coinsquare mobile application will no doubt come in handy.
 This was developed for both Android and iOS and has some of the same functionality of the online trading platform.